 M.A.
 Italian Literature.
 Indiana University, Bloomington, IN

 B.A.
 Comparative Literature and Italian.
 University of California, Santa Barbara, CA (With Honors)

 University-level teaching of Spanish (literature, culture, and language) and Italian (primarily language).
 1993-2011 (various institutions)

-Paula Bruno, PhD highly values education.
-She strives to provide the best, the most comprehensive, and the safest bodywork and/or fitness/wellness strategies and protocols to her clients.
-At present, she is not a licensed healthcare provider; this will occur following graduation from AOMA and upon licensing via the Texas Medical Board.
+Paula Bruno, Ph.D., L.Ac., highly values education.
+She strives to provide the best, the most comprehensive, and the safest traditional Chinese medicine (acupuncture, herbal, bodywork) and/or wellness strategies and protocols to her clients.
 Please know that any information on this web site is for entertainment/educational purposes only.
-Paula is experienced in the realm of fitness/wellness and her credentials are solid, but please know that Paula will offer suggestions for referrals to licensed medical care providers if warranted so as not to exceed her scope of practice when providing bodywork or coaching and/or training clients.
-In addition, it is the client’s responsibility to obtain necessary medical clearances as appropriate before beginning an exercise routine.
+Paula is experienced in the realm of fitness/wellness and her credentials are solid, but please know that she will offer suggestions for referrals to licensed medical care providers if warranted so as not to exceed her scope of practice when providing traditional Chinese medicine (TCM) or wellness education and support to patients or clients.
+In addition, it is the client’s responsibility to obtain necessary medical clearances before beginning TCM treatment.